opentofu/opentofu/WEEKLY_UPDATES.md

 ## 2024-03-07

 Hello there!
-This week we got state encryption running on the main branch the first time, and we are planning to release an alpha build next week with a passphrase key provider and possible AWS KMS integration.
+This week we got state encryption running on the main branch for the first time, and we are planning to release an alpha build next week with a passphrase key provider and possibly the AWS KMS integration.

 - Current Status and Up Next
   - State encryption